Chandi977/Youtube-Backend/Readme.md

    ```
 4. **Create a `.env` file in the root directory with the following environment variables:**

+   You can copy the example file and then add your values:
+   `cp .env.example .env`
    ```bash
    PORT=8000
    NODE_ENV=development # Use 'production' on your hosting service